 At this point, were going to challenge you to multitask.
 Slowly pour the milk into the pan while gently whisking the ingredients.
 Whisk until the mixture reaches a smooth consistency.
 Then, dial up the burner to medium heat.
 Make sure to stir the pot continuously until the liquid has started to thicken and bubble.
 Don’t be tempted to leave it unattended-your pudding might scorch!

-Test Kitchen Tip: If you’re a utensil connoisseur like me, a flat whisk is a great tool to reach into the corners of your sauce pan.
+Test Kitchen Tip: If you’re a utensil connoisseur like me, a flat whisk is a great tool to reach into the corners of your saucepan.
 This extra reach will make sure you whisk every bit of milk.
 Here are some more reasons you’ll want a flat whisk in your kitchen.

 Step 3: Lower heat and stir